 Tertiary package – Most of the times this package is not seen by consumers.
 Because the tertiary package is only used to transport and store products locally or internationally.

 Apart from this two cases, sometimes marketers use labels instead of the secondary package.
-For an example carbonated beverages are contained in a transparent or a colored bottle and the information is provided in a label.
+For an example carbonated beverages are contained in a transparent or a coloured bottle and the information is provided on a label.
 Mostly canned and bottled products include labels.
 Here the label plays the role of the secondary package.

-Most importantly the packaging should be matched with the product identity, target group and the type of the product.
+Most importantly the Packaging should be matched with the product identity, target group and the type of the product.
 Because it gives the first impression to any existing and potential consumers.
 Therefore it is important to design the package in a creative and attractive way to grab customer’s attention and to inculcate a better perception about the product in the customer’s mind.
-And a good packaging includes good raw materials and saves money while minimizing the harm to the environment.
+And good Packaging includes good raw materials and saves money while minimizing the harm to the environment.